What is Community Information Exchange (CIE)?

 CIE for COVID

-CIE can be used by interested CBOs, LPHAs, and Tribes to coordinate wraparound and social services support for COVID-19 isolation and quarantine.
-Joining a CIE is voluntary and not required under the COVID-19 Grants for Community Based Organizations.
+During the COVID emergency, CIE was used by some interested CBOs, LPHAs, and Tribes to coordinate wraparound and social services support for COVID-19 isolation and quarantine.
+Joining a CIE is voluntary and was not required under the COVID-19 Grants for Community Based Organizations.
 To learn more about this effort see our OHA CIE Flyer (Español).